David Toop

-David Toop (born 5 May 1949) is an English musician, author, curator, and Emeritus Professor.
+David Toop (born 5 May 1949) is an English musician, author, curator, and emeritus professor.
 From 2013 to 2021 he was professor of audio culture and improvisation at the London College of Communication.
 He was a regular contributor to British music magazine The Wire and the British magazine The Face.
-He was a member of the Flying Lizards.
+He was a member of British new wave band The Flying Lizards.

-Early years
+Early life and education

-Soon after his birth, his parents moved to Waltham Cross, Hertfordshire, where he grew up.
+Soon after Toop's birth, his parents moved to Waltham Cross, Hertfordshire, where he grew up.
 He was educated at Broxbourne Grammar School, which he left in 1967 to study at Hornsey College of Art and Watford School of Art.